rjdbcm/Aspidites/README.md

 Aspidites is the reference implementation of the [Woma programming language](https://www.github.com/rjdbcm/woma) compiler.

 ### Core Dependencies
+Aspidites has 6 core dependencies.
+In general, dependencies are vendored unless they contain Python Extensions.
 - Cython
 - Pyrsistent
 - PyParsing
 - MyPy
+- PyTest
 - NumPy

 ## Paradigms